 ATC can either develop de novo or through a multistep process from pre-existing differentiated thyroid cancer.
-This dedifferentiation process is characterised by chromosomal instability and sequential molecular alterations.^{1,4} More complex genotypes and specific mutations in genes such as BRAF are often indicative of a more aggressive phenotype 1.
-It appears that in contrast to MTC, no dominant single genetic change is responsible for tumour growth but rather multiple molecular alterations take place in ATC.
-Frequently observed mutations involve p53 in up to 80 %, RAS in 70 %, BRAF in 30-60 % and mutations of B-catenin in up to 70 %.1,10,48 Other molecular abnormalities in ATC with relevance for molecular targeted therapy are overexpression of the epidermal growth factor-receptor and cyclin E and D in 60-80 and 70 %, respectively.^{10,49,50} Compared to normal tissue, thyroid cancer displays a markedly increased vascularisation due to an elevated expression of VEGF.
-VEGF levels are correlated with tumour local stage and aggressiveness.
-This makes angiogenesis in thyroid cancer an attractive target for the large battery of vascular targeting agents currently under development or already on the market (Table 2).27 Based on microarray data, it was recently suggested that PDGFR is overexpressed in ATC relative to well differentiated thyroid cancers.
-Furthermore, it was found to be upregulated in tumours with either mutant or deficient p53.
-Thus, agents with combined targeting activity against PDGFR and cABL might be promising in ATC.51 gamma (PPAR- γ as additional target in ATC.53 A variety of further molecular alterations have been reported in ATC.
-However, these need to be investigated further or are not amenable to pharmacological targeting.
-For a comprehensive overview on further molecular alterations in ATC see amongst others the review by Smallridge et al.10
+This dedifferentiation process is characterized by chromosomal instability and sequential molecular alterations.^{1,4} More complex genotypes and specific mutations in genes such as BRAF are often indicative of a more aggressive phenotype 1.
+It appears that in contrast to MTC, no dominant single genetic change is responsible for tumor growth but rather multiple molecular alterations take place in ATC.
+Frequently observed mutations involve p53 in up to 80 %, RAS in 70 %, BRAF in 30-60 %, and mutations of β -catenin in up to 70 %.1,10,48 Other molecular abnormalities in ATC with relevance for molecular targeted therapy are overexpression of the epidermal growth factor-receptor and cyclin E and D in 60-80 and 70 %, respectively.
+10,49,50 Compared to normal tissue, thyroid cancer displays a markedly increased vascularization due to an elevated expression of VEGF.
+VEGF levels are correlated with tumor local stage and aggressiveness.
+This makes angiogenesis in thyroid cancer an attractive target for the large battery of vascular targeting agents currently under development or already on the market (see Table 2).27 Based on microarray data, it was recently suggested that PDGFR is overexpressed in ATC relative to well differentiated thyroid cancers.
+Furthermore, it was found to be upregulated in tumors with either mutant or deficient p53.
+Thus, agents with combined targeting activity against PDGFR and cABL might be promising in ATC.51

-Overexpression of Aurora kinases was recently demonstrated in ATC cell lines as well as in patient samples, making Aurora kinases inhibition a promising new treatment strategy.^{10,52} Recent data from Copland et al. raised the possibility of peroxisomal proliferatior-activated receptor
+Overexpression of Aurora kinases was recently demonstrated in ATC cell lines as well as in patient samples, making Aurora kinases inhibition a promising new treatment strategy.
+10,52 Recent data from Copland et al. raised the possibility of peroxisomal proliferator-activated receptor gamma (PPAR-γ) as additional target in ATC.
+33 A variety of further molecular alterations have been reported in ATC.
+However, these need to be investigated further or are not amenable to pharmacologic targeting.
+For a comprehensive overview on further molecular alterations in ATC see amongst others the review by Smallridge et al.10 us endocrinology 125